Lillian Bronson

-Lillian Rumsey Bronson (October 21, 1902 - August 2, 1995) was an American character actress.
+Lillian Rumsey Bronson (October 21, 1902 – August 2, 1995) was an American character actress.
 She performed in more than 80 films and 100 television productions.

-Biography
+Life and career

-Bronson was born in Lockport, New York, the daughter of a carriage builder, and attended the University of Michigan.
-During the Great Depression, Bronson and her sister, Dorothy, opened the Bronson Studio in New York, designing and making toy animals and pillows.
-In 1930 she made her debut on Broadway as the Exchange Operator in Louis Weitzenkorn's Five Star Final.
+In 1930 Bronson made her debut on Broadway as the Exchange Operator in Louis Weitzenkorn's Five Star Final.

 In 1943, Bronson appeared in the movie Happy Land as Mattie Dyer.
 Her television debut was the episode "The Druid Circle" of The Philco Television Playhouse, that aired on March 6, 1949, in the role of Miss Dagnall.

 She appeared in four episodes of Perry Mason.
 She appeared as Clara Mayfield in the 1957 episode "The Case of the Sulky Girl" and as the judge in the 1958 episode "The Case of the Corresponding Corpse", the 1959 episode "The Case of the Shattered Dream", and the 1960 episode "The Case of the Clumsy Clown".
-In March of 1959, Bronson appeared in the Leave It To Beaver episode, "The Haunted House", as Miss Cooper.
-She appeared as Erma Bishop in the 1960 episode of The Andy Griffith Show "The Beauty Pageant".
+In March of 1959, Bronson appeared in the Leave It To Beaver episode "The Haunted House", as Miss Cooper.
+Also, in 1959, she was featured as Mrs Butler on The Donna Reed Show.
+She appeared as Erma Bishop in a 1960 episode of The Andy Griffith Show, "The Beauty Contest".

 Bronson's final movie appearance was in the film Kisses for My President (1964), in which she played the part of Miss Currier.

 She then appeared in a long series of minor characters for many television series until the mid-1970s, including many western genres.
 She became widely known for her role as the grandmother in the Kings Row television series.